andriusandriusandrius/search-engine/README.md

 - How frequently does the term appear

-By storing only the positions of each word in a document, we can naturally derive the frequency without additional bookkeeping.
+By storing only the positions of each word in a document, we can derive the frequency of the term without additional bookkeeping.
 Nice!

 ### So what about the actual searching?